 Whistling Straits is the site of three PGA Champtionships and the upcoming 2020 Ryder Cup - the first time since 1991 a public course in America will host the event.
 Play The Straits, a rugged course on the coast of Lake Michigan inspired by Irish links courses, or the deceptively tranquil The Irish.
 These top-ranked courses were designed by famed golf course designer Pete Dye.

-This public course is playable for all skill and courage levels.
-For a complete golf getaway just south of Milwaukee, head to Grand Geneva Resort & Spa in scenic Lake Geneva.
-You’ll find two championship golf courses here: the Brute, a par-72 course that’s one of the most challenging layouts in the Midwest, and the Highlands, a Scottish-style course originally designed by Jack Nicklaus and Peter Dye and updated in 2006 by Bob Lohmann.
+For a complete golf getaway just south of Milwaukee, head to scenic Lake Geneva.
+You’ll find two championship golf courses at Grand Geneva Resort & Spa: the Brute, a par-72 course that’s one of the most challenging layouts in the Midwest, and the Highlands, a Scottish-style course originally designed by Jack Nicklaus and Peter Dye and updated in 2006 by Bob Lohmann.

 Want the ultimate Wisconsin golf getaway, but not so interested in wrangling course reservations and transportation?
 Wisconsin Golf Trips takes care of all of it for you, from tee times to hotel reservations.
 Your custom stay-and-play package can include Whistling Straits, Blackwolf Run, Erin Hills, Sand Valley, and more.

 Maybe some of your travel buddies aren’t up for spending a day on the course?
 Don’t worry!
 The Milwaukee County Parks System offers nine disc golf courses free for individual play—just bring your discs.
 Or try Milwaukee’s newest no-clubs-necessary sport for all ages and ability levels: foot golf!
 Try to kick your soccer ball (bring your own or rent one from the course) from the tee box to the hole in the least number of kicks.
 You can play 18 holes at Lincoln Park course or 9 holes at Doyne Park.